JuliaLang/julia/doc/src/manual/variables-and-scoping.md

 0
 ```

-However, it is occasionally useful to reuse an existing variable as the iteration variable.
+However, it is occasionally useful to reuse an existing local variable as the iteration variable.
 This can be done conveniently by adding the keyword `outer`:

 ```jldoctest